 WHAT TO EXPECT

-Pinterest is an efficient way of privately sharing images between client and designer so they can build up an idea of styles you like.
+Pinterest is an efficient way of privately sharing images between client and designer so we can build up an idea of styles you like.
 I would recommend creating a wish list of your of what you'd like to create.
-The designer will then take that info on board and interpret this into a feasible design scheme and solve your big, and small, design problems.
+The designer will then take that info on board and interpret this into a feasible design scheme to solve your big, and small, interior design problems.

 PROJECT MANAGEMENT/BUILDING WORKS

 It is always a good idea to make sure the builders come with good testimonials, go and see a job they have done.
-Please don't try and squeeze your builder on price and try and save money.
+Don't try and squeeze your builder on price and try and save money, within reason of course, we can always give our clients advice.
 A Joe Bloggs builder might be cheap and quick but from experience will cause all sorts of problems further down the line.

 Give yourself plenty of time to create your dream home.
 London residential interior design projects always take longer than anticipated, we will advise you how long your project will take by creating a schedule of works against a realistic timeline.
 Designing your dream home will take time and should not be rushed.

 I hope this gives you an idea about what to expect from your professional interior designer and the process?

 If you would like to discuss a future project and just need friendly advice, please contact me for a free no obligation consultation.
 Click here to schedule.